-The Maricopa Community Colleges have developed formal agreements to facilitate the transfer of credit to four-year colleges and universities.
+The Maricopa Community Colleges have developed formal agreements to facilitate the transfer of credit to other bachelor degree awarding colleges and universities.
 This is accomplished through the development of course and program articulation agreements.
 The Maricopa Community Colleges articulate with accredited private, public, and international baccalaureate granting institutions.
 Maricopa transfer agreements are on behalf of the district as a whole and not with individual colleges within the District.
 Courses taken at any of the Maricopa Community Colleges are equally transferable by institutions wishing to articulate.
 Students planning to transfer to a university may be required to submit official transcripts.

-Articulated transfer programs and pathways between the Maricopa Community Colleges and baccalaureate-granting institutions [such as the Maricopa-ASU Pathway Program (MAPP), the UA Bridge Program, 2NAU and 90/30 Transfer Agreements] are official, recognized programs of study that fulfill both associate degree and bachelor's degree requirements.
-These articulated programs and pathways are designed to aid in a smooth transition for a student planning to transfer to a four-year college or university by identifying the required, transferable, and applicable coursework for that student's specific program of study.
-A complete list of Maricopa-ASU Pathway Program requirements by major and catalog year is maintained on ASU'S website, at Transfer.
+Articulated transfer programs and pathways between the Maricopa Community Colleges and other institutions [such as the MYPATH2ASUTM, the UA Bridge Program, 2NAU and 90/30 Transfer Agreements] are official, recognized programs of study that fulfill degree requirements at both institutions.
+These articulated programs and pathways are designed to aid in a smooth transition for a student planning to transfer to a college or university by identifying the required, transferable, and applicable coursework for that student's specific program of study.
+A complete list of MYPATH2ASUTM requirements by major and catalog year is maintained on ASU'S website, at Transfer.